 Pausing Federal Student Loan Payments (posted 2/5/21)

-At the President’s request, the Acting Secretary is extending the pause on both federal student loan payments and collections from January 31, 2021, to September 30, 2021, and maintaining the interest rate at 0%.
-Find full details here.
+The Department of Education announced on August 6, 2021 that is extending the pause on both federal student loan payments and collections through January 31, 2022 and maintaining the interest rate at 0%.
+Read about more details here.